UserOfficial068/IBM_DataAnalysis/README.md

 df.index = pd.to_datetime(df.index)
 ```

-**Step 3: Loading into a database (SQLite)**
+**Step 2: Data Pre-processing**

-For data analysis, the code includes several examples.
-The average closing price is calculated by executing an SQL query and provides insight into the overall price trend.
-Similarly, the maximum trading volume in a single 5-minute interval is determined using another SQL query.
+The pre-processed data is loaded into an SQLite database for storage and further analysis.
+A connection to the SQLite database is established using SQLAlchemy, and the DataFrame is stored in the specified database table using the `to_sql` method.
 ```python
 # Establish a connection to the SQLite database
 engine = create_engine('sqlite:///stock_data.db')